SurveyLegend/grunt-image-embed/README.md

 ## Compatibility

+Version >= 0.4.0 of this plugin is compatible with Grunt 1.x and node >= 8.

-Version >= 0.3.0 of this plugin is compatible with Grunt 0.4.x.
+Version 0.3.x of this plugin is compatible with Grunt 0.4.x.

 Versions 0.0.1 through 0.2.0 are only compatible with Grunt 0.3.x.

 ## License